pyscaffold/pyscaffold/docs/extensions.rst

 extensions.
 Another convention is to avoid storing state/parameters inside the extension class, instead store them as you would do regularly with :mod:`argparse` (inside the :obj:`argparse.Namespace` object).

+In interactive mode (when ``-i`` or ``--interactive`` is given to ``putup``), PyScaffold will attempt to generate a suitable question for any CLI arguments your extension may define and parse the given input automatically via :obj:`~pyscaffold.cli_parser.default_prompt`.
+If you require customisation, please create a suitable alternative function and pass it via the ``prompt`` keyword argument to our customised :obj:`~pyscaffold.cli_parser.ArgumentParser.add_argument` method.
+If you want to completely avoid asking the user in interactive mode for a specific CLI argument, just pass ``prompt=False`` when defining it via :obj:`~pyscaffold.cli_parser.ArgumentParser.add_argument` method.

 Persisting Extensions for Future Updates